General Electric Catalyst: Testing

-By May 2019, test engines ran up to 41000 ft in an altitude chamber and over 1,000 h, simulating three years of operations, while the FADEC ran 300 h in the Denali iron bird.
+By May 2019, test engines had run up to 41000 ft in an altitude chamber and for over 1,000 h, simulating three years of operations, while the FADEC had run 300 h in the Denali iron bird.

-By October 2019, over 1,000 engine cycles logged 1,600h of tests: 1,200h in test cells and 400h in compressor rigs.
+By October 2019, over 1,000 engine cycles had logged 1,600 h of tests: 1,200 h in test cells and 400 h in compressor rigs.

-Altitude, endurance, vibration, durability and ingestion testing were complete, as integrated propeller controls tests and high-pressure compressor and gas generator turbine overspeed tests.
+Altitude, endurance, vibration, durability and ingestion testing were complete, as were integrated propeller controls tests and high-pressure compressor and gas generator turbine overspeed tests.

-New icing tests requirements pushed back the first engine delivery to 2020, and Beechcraft Denali first flight even further.
+New icing test requirements pushed the first engine delivery back to 2020, and the Beechcraft Denali's first flight further still.

-Five engines were assembled by then, and two other should be completed before 2019 ends.
+Five engines had been assembled by then, with two more due for completion before the end of 2019.

-First flight test aboard a King Air was delayed until spring 2020 and certification for autumn 2021, after a 18-month campaign, due to new FAA testing requirements, including icing tests.
+First flight testing aboard a King Air was delayed until the spring of 2020, and certification until the autumn of 2021 following an 18-month campaign, because of new FAA testing requirements including icing tests.

-By July 2021, 16 engines had been produced and completed 2,500h of operation; as 30% of Catalyst’s certification tests were completed including some icing tests.
+By July 2021, 16 engines had been produced and had completed 2,500 h of operation, and 30% of the Catalyst's certification tests were complete, including some icing tests.

-Tests have shown more power at high altitudes than expected and a 1-2% more efficiency than anticipated for up to 16-17% more than competitors.
+Testing showed more power at high altitudes than expected and 1–2% better efficiency than anticipated, for up to 16–17% more than competing engines.

-One turboprop was fitted to a Beechcraft King Air 350 in Berlin which completed some taxi tests, to achieve maiden flight in the coming months and certification by end-2022.
+One turboprop was fitted to a Beechcraft King Air 350 in Berlin, which completed taxi tests ahead of a maiden flight expected within months and certification then targeted for the end of 2022.

-Another engine was installed on a Denali airframe to make its first flight before year-end and to achieve certification in 2023.
+Another engine was installed on a Denali airframe for a first flight before the end of the year, with certification then targeted for 2023.

-The Catalyst made its first flight on a King Air testbed on September 30, 2021 in the hand of BBA Chief Test Pilot Sigismond Monnet and Lead Flight Test Engineer Alessandro Ramazzotti.
+The Catalyst made its first flight on a King Air testbed on September 30, 2021, in the hands of BBA chief test pilot Sigismond Monnet and lead flight test engineer Alessandro Ramazzotti.

-On November 22, the Denali made its first flight with a Catalyst engine, targeting a 2025 certification.
+On November 22, the Denali made its first flight with a Catalyst engine, targeting certification in 2025.

-In May 2023, Denali certification was pushed back to 2025 as the engine certification was delayed to 2024 by more-stringent standards like icing and engine ingestion requirements, having completed 16 of 22 planned engine certification tests and 26 of 37 component certification tests, hot-weather tests and cold-temperature trials.
+In May 2023, Denali certification was pushed back to 2025 as the engine's certification slipped to 2024 under more stringent standards for icing and engine ingestion; by then 16 of 22 planned engine certification tests and 26 of 37 component certification tests had been completed, along with hot-weather and cold-temperature trials.

-In February 2025, the Federal Aviation Administration granted its certification after more than 8,000h of tests, clearing the Denali for a 2026 introduction as the three prototypes gathered over 2,700 flight hours in 1,100 flights.
+In February 2025, the Federal Aviation Administration granted certification after more than 8,000 h of tests, clearing the way for the Denali's planned 2026 introduction; the three prototypes had by then gathered over 2,700 flight hours in 1,100 flights.